 The Secret of Charley: A Small Town Ravaged by Darkness

-Haunted by the knowledge that he can’t recall the acts he commits during the night, the townsfolk are left to grapple with the aftermath of random acts of violence.
-The local papers chronicle these incidents, leaving the community to wonder if they are victims of human frailty or something far more sinister.
+He is haunted by the knowledge that he can’t recall the acts he commits during the night.
+The townsfolk are left to grapple with the aftermath of random acts of violence.
+The local papers chronicle these incidents.
+This leaves the community to wonder if they are victims of human frailty.
+Or if something far more sinister is at play.
 Fear and mistrust have begun to spread.
 Each night, they lock their doors tightly, and whispers of a malevolent monster are whispered between them.
 The once tightly-knit community now finds itself divided.

 Whether Charley’s belief in his lycanthropic nature is a delusion seems quickly sorted.
-As a painter, his art reflects the images he takes from his dreams with brushstrokes that tend to his darker side.
+His art reflects the images he takes from his dreams.
+As a painter, his brushstrokes tend to his darker side.
 He often wakes in the woods or the grass, covered in blood.
-Mostly though, there is a slight air of ambiguity as to whether Charley is transforming into a sharp-toothed killer or whether his penchant for alcohol and inner turmoil are the cause of his woes.
+Mostly though, there is a slight air of ambiguity.
+Is Charley transforming into a sharp-toothed killer?
+Or are his penchant for alcohol and inner turmoil the cause of his woes?

 Charley approaches his day with a clear purpose in mind.
-He takes on a to-do list that involves repairing his relationship with his former girlfriend Sharon (played by Addison Timlin), uncovering the corrupt actions of a land developer (portrayed by Marshall Bell), and helping an unjustly accused construction worker (played by Rigo Garay) clear his name.
+He takes on a to-do list.
+It involves repairing his relationship with his former girlfriend Sharon (played by Addison Timlin).
+He also uncovers the corrupt actions of a land developer (portrayed by Marshall Bell).
+Additionally, he helps an unjustly accused construction worker (played by Rigo Garay) clear his name.
 His moral obligations spur the werewolf aspect on in Blackout.
-He stands up against the prejudices of some and seeks justice for those who have been wronged before putting a stop to his carnage.
+He stands up against the prejudices of some.
+He seeks justice for those who have been wronged.
+He then puts a stop to his carnage.

 “A house divided willnot stand.”

-As always with my monster stories which deal with the fantastic, I try to explore subjectivity and the slipperiness of reality.
+As always with my monster stories which deal with the fantastic, I try to explore subjectivity.
+I also explore the slipperiness of reality.

 Quote from Blackout and directors note from director Larry Fessenden on what makes his monsters tick.